www.prismmodelchecker.org

 Maximum Path Length

 Another setting that can be configured from the "Simulation Parameters" dialog is the maximum length of paths generated by PRISM during statistical model checking.
 In order to perform statistical model checking, PRISM needs to evaluate the property being checked along every generated path.
 For example, when checking P=? [ F<=10 "end" ], PRISM must check whether F<=10 "end" is true for each path.
 On this example (assuming a discrete-time model), this can always be done within the first 10 steps.
 For a property such as P=? [ F "end" ], however, there may be paths along which no finite fragment can show F "end" to be true or false.
 So, PRISM imposes a maximum path length to avoid the need to generate excessively long (or infinite) paths.
 The default maximum length is 10,000 steps.
-If, for a given property, statistical model checking results in one or more paths on which the property can be evaluated, an error is reported.
+If, for a given property, statistical model checking results in one or more paths on which the property cannot be evaluated, an error is reported.

 Command-line Statistical Model Checking